alx-sch/codespace_setup/README.md

 Here’s a step-by-step guide to setting up Codespaces.

+## 1. Get GitHub Pro Through 42

+While you can use Codespaces without a Pro account, having one provides more compute time and extended resources.
+If you're affiliated with 42, you can get GitHub Pro for free, which includes access to Codespaces with these enhanced resources.

+Follow [this link](https://github-portal.42.fr/login) to get GitHub Pro.

-## 1. Configure the Development Environment
+## 2. Configure the Development Environment

 ### Add a `.devcontainer` Folder